fadden/CiderPress2/DiskArc/FS/README.md

 Suggested procedure:

- - Start by defining place-holder implementations for all three interfaces.
+ - Start by defining place-holder implementations for all three interface classes.
  - Copy the generic parts out of an existing filesystem that seems similar, e.g. DOS or ProDOS.
    You need the Dispose() functions and the open-file tracking.
  - Write the code that scans the contents of the directory structure.